SergeiShtepa/linux/Documentation/block/blksnap.rst

 - Minimal consumption of system resources during backup
 - Minimal time required for recovery or replication of the entire system

-Therefore, the features of the blksnap module are:
+Taking above properties into account, blksnap module features:

 - Change tracker
 - Snapshots at the block device level